sparkfun/SparkFun_Portability_Shield/docs/arduino_example.md

 The code for this example can be found in the [Firmware](../Firmware/Example3_Display/) folder of this repository.
 Alternatively, you can expand the link below and copy and paste the code into a shiny new Arduino sketch:

+You will also need to install the SparkFun Qwiic OLED Arduino Library if you haven't already.
+You can click the link from within the code or you can download the zip from [the GitHub Repository](https://github.com/sparkfun/SparkFun_Qwiic_OLED_Arduino_Library/archive/refs/heads/main.zip)

 Make sure you've selected the correct board and port in the Tools menu and then hit the upload button.
 Once the code has finished uploading, you should see the gauge's voltage and state-of-charge (SOC) readings, similar to the following: